evilchili/telisar-website/content/posts/episode_57_the_death_of_keen,_part_ii.md

 the boat's waiting, but your friends have given you a way back.
 What is it you want?"

 "I think I want to live," said Keen.
 And as he spoke the words, he felt the shadows close in on him, pulling him away from the Shore and into darkness.
-He screamed, and his screamed became for an instance the draconic roar of creation, the roar that set the universe in motion.
+He screamed, and his screame became for an instance the draconic roar of creation, the roar that set the universe in motion.
 And then he was bound tight in darkness and suffocating.

 \*

-The diamond shone brilliant white through Artinius's clasped fingers before it shattered into dust, which sank into the clay-molded form of Keen and disappeared.
-Artinius opened his eyes, sweat pouring from his face, and said, "I think it's done.
+The diamond shone brilliant white through Arminius's clasped fingers before it shattered into dust, which sank into the clay-molded form of Keen and disappeared.
+Arminius opened his eyes, sweat pouring from his face, and said, "I think it's done.
 But the stone... he should be... he's suffocating!"
-And with a few swings of his mace, Artinius cracked the clay around Keen's head and shoulders, pulling it away.
+And with a few swings of his mace, Arminius cracked the clay around Keen's head and shoulders, pulling it away.
 Keen gasped lungfuls of air and dust, and broke into a fit of coughing.
 He was alive.
 The relieved party rushed to his side, embracing him.
 "My friends," he exclaimed, "I'm so glad to see you, I've missed you so much!
 I feel terrible."

-Artinius fell back against the wall, exhausted, offered a prayer of thanks to the fallen Bahamut.
+Arminius fell back against the wall, exhausted, offered a prayer of thanks to the fallen Bahamut.
 To his surpries, Keen heard the prayer echoing in his mind along with, he realized the pleading voices of the faithful from all over Telisar.

-The Order of Bahamut soon took their leave, Artinius clearly uncomfortable in Keen's presence, but they left two guards "To ensure Keen's protection and keep the peace."
+The Order of Bahamut soon took their leave, Arminius clearly uncomfortable in Keen's presence, but they left two guards "To ensure Keen's protection and keep the peace."
 Keen slipped the ring of bliss onto his finger and went to sleep, mind, soul and body all exhausted.